 In those interviews, two of the teens said they were transferring to play football.

-The state of Arkansas has a law—the 1995 Arkansas Student Publications Act—that protects the rights of student publications from censorship from school administrators, except under specific circumstances.
+The 1995 Arkansas Student Publications Act protects the rights of student publications from censorship from school administrators, except under specific circumstances.

 Student journalists at the Herald did not immediately respond to requests to comment.

-“After continued consideration of the legal landscape, the Springdale School District has concluded that the Har-Ber Herald articles may be reposted,” wrote Rick Schaeffer, the communications director for the Springdale School District, on December 4.
-“This matter is complex, challenging and has merited thorough review.
+“After continued consideration of the legal landscape, the Springdale School District has concluded that the Har-Ber Herald articles may be reposted,” Rick Schaeffer, the communications director for the Springdale School District, wrote on Dec.
+4. “This matter is complex, challenging and has merited thorough review.
 The social and emotional well-being of all students has been and continues to be a priority of the district.”

-Schaeffer declined to comment on whether or not new guidelines have been or will be implemented that govern publishing in Springdale schools.
+Schaeffer declined to comment on whether new guidelines will be implemented that govern publishing in Springdale schools.